UfkuAcik/STM32-Athletic-Running-Data-Logger/README.md

-# STM32 BlackPill Runner Data Logger
+# STM32 BlackPill Based Data Logger For Runners

 This graduation project is an embedded data logger designed to monitor short-distance runners in real time.
 It uses an STM32 BlackPill development board and external sensor modules to collect physiological, environmental, and motion-related data during a run.